 Via Dinarica GPX track & Outdooractive

-On the Via Dinarica you can find the complete GPX track of the White Trail.
-There are stage tour descriptions, comments of Via Dinarica hikers, current conditions and the option to download all the information and maps as a PDF file.
-It could be useful to install the Outdooractive App on your smartphone.
-This gives you the option to use offline maps and if you join the community you can share your information on the platform as well.
+On the Via Dinarica website you can find the complete GPX track of the White Trail.
+There are stage tour descriptions, comments of Via Dinarica hikers, current conditions and the option to download all information ánd maps as a PDF file.
+It could be useful to install the Outdooractive App (OA)on your smartphone.
+This gives you the option to use offline maps.
+If you join the Via Dinarica community you can share your information on the platform as well.

 I have uploaded additional information about water sources, accommodations, ATM’s, grocery stores and other facilities on the Outdooractive platform.
-On this MAP you find all my stages and my Via Dinarica tours per country.
-It would be great if all additional information would be included in the official Via Dinarica GPX track, but for now I think you just have to scramble all the bits and pieces together yourself.
+On this MAP you find all my day-stages and my Via Dinarica tours per country.
+It would be great if additional information of other hikers could be included in the official Via Dinarica GPX track, but for now I think you just have to gather all the bits and pieces yourself.

 Bradt Travel Guide

 Since January 2018 there is also the Bradt Travel Guide “Via Dinarica, Hiking the White Trail in Bosnia & Herzegovina”.
 Note that this guide is merely about the Bosnian section of the White Trail.
-I believe you can order the guide on Amazon, bol.com and of course via the official Bradt Travel Guide website.
-Just google it, because it might be available at other websites as well.
+You can order the guide on Amazon, bol.com and of course via the official Bradt Travel Guide website.

 Free Online maps